-Do you charge an additional fee for financial planning services?
+Do you charge extra for a comprehensive financial plan?

 Do you use low-cost investment options?

 Yes.
 Keeping costs low is one of our core investment principles.
-That’s why we partner with firm like Dimensional Fund Advisors, Vanguard, and others.
-These firms have a reputation for keeping expenses low for investors.
+That’s why we partner with firms like Dimensional Fund Advisors, Vanguard, and other institutional managers.
+These firms have a reputation of great returns and keeping expenses low for investors.
 As a result, there is a higher probability of better performance.

-When you hire us as your wealth management firm, you’ll receive the following:
+When you hire us for wealth management, you’ll receive the following:

-- Comprehensive financial plan or “road map” including but not limited to: retirement income planning, pension analysis, estate planning, insurance analysis, debt reduction, tax planning, college planning, investment planning and asset allocation analysis, cash flow and expense analysis.
+- Design a comprehensive financial plan.
+This includes but is not limited to: retirement income planning and projections, pension analysis, estate planning, insurance analysis, debt reduction, tax planning, college planning, investment planning and asset allocation analysis, cash flow and expense analysis, and charitable giving strategies.

 What does fee-only mean?